-Day 4: Escape to the coastal Town of Essaouira
+Day 4: Escape to the coastal town of Essaouira

 Essaouira is a small but charming, artsy town on the coast, just an hour’s drive from Marrakesh.
 It traditionally draws surfers and hippies but it’s become a popular tourist spot.

-Enjoy the chilled-out vibe as you wander the medina, walk the ramparts, and visit the harbour.
+Enjoy the chilled-out vibe as you wander the medina, walk the ramparts, and visit the harbor.
 The restaurants along the beach front are the perfect spot to watch the sun set.
 You can spend the night here or head back to Marrakesh late in the day.